mattbarb/DarkHorses-Masters-Workers/README.md

-# Racing API Reference Data Fetcher - Production
+# DarkHorses Masters Workers

-Production-ready system for fetching and maintaining UK and Ireland racing reference data from The Racing API into Supabase PostgreSQL database.
+Production-ready system for fetching and maintaining UK and Ireland racing **reference/master data** from The Racing API into Supabase PostgreSQL database.

+**Note**: This repository handles REFERENCE DATA only (courses, jockeys, trainers, etc.).
+For odds data, see [DarkHorses-Odds-Workers](https://github.com/mattbarb/DarkHorses-Odds-Workers).

 ## Overview